Gandhinagar Rendava Veedhi: Plot

 The film begins with a bourgeoisie, Prasad, who lives with his mother & sister and suffers from a modest income.
 He works at a colony called Gandhinagar 2nd Street, where diverse communities of various mindsets stay together—the vainglory secretly Bharati with her Contractor husband Ramchadraiah and debauchery son Raghu—a vulgar poet, Srikalam, his shrew wife Sarpakam, and their daughter.
 Above all, a school teacher, Sarada, is a benevolent whose spouse, Ravi, is currently in Dubai.
 Once, Prabhu, Prasad's childhood buddy, arrives searching for a job.
-He takes several steps to discard Prabhu but tightly hinges on him.
+He takes several steps to get rid of Prabhu who does not budge.

 Meanwhile, a spate of robberies occurs in the colony, which is indeed done by Bharati & Srikalam's spoiled brat progeny, which lusts.
 Now, the committee has declared that it will post a Gorkha for security.
 So, Prasad forges Prabhu as Ram Singh, a Nepali émigré, to win him a job and fulfill the residents' needs.
 Ram Singh becomes close by ministering to everyone.
 Especially to Sarada because he aims to set foot in Dubai.
 After experiencing her affection, he takes care of Sarada as a sibling.
 The thefts continue constantly in the colony, and the members give Ram Singh the last chance.
 Since there is no choice, Prasad disguises himself as the housebreaker to secure Prabhu.
 Due to hard luck, they catch him and batters, so he quits the town.
 Before leaving, he divulges the actuality to Sarada, but she quiets down and assures Prabhu that she will support him.